Robinyo/serendipity/docs/developer.md

 The following are some things that will make AoT compile fail.

-- Don’t use require statements for your templates or styles, use styleUrls and templateUrls, the angular2-template-loader plugin will change it to require at build time.
+- Don’t use require statements for your templates or styles, use styleUrls and templateUrls, the angular2-template-loader plugin will change it to require at build time
-- Don’t use default exports.
+- Don’t use default exports
 - Don’t use `form.controls.controlName`, use `form.get(‘controlName’)`
 - Don’t use `control.errors?.someError`, use `control.hasError(‘someError’)`
 - Don’t use functions in your providers, routes or declarations, export a function and then reference that function name